REJECT THE STATUS QUO, FREE YOUR FEET & REGAIN YOUR NATURAL MOVEMENT

-But a little foot pain is great for some businesses: the global orthotic insole market will be worth an estimated $3.5 billion USD this year alone[iii].
-Orthotics may provide short-term relief from pain but in the long-term, compromised feet, and/or feet walking on orthotics are not moving naturally.
-This means further up the chain, the body attached to these feet isn’t going to be moving naturally either.
+But a little foot pain is great businesses for some: did you know global orthotic insole market will be worth an estimated $3.5 billion USD this year alone[iii]?
+Orthotics may provide short-term relief from pain, but in the long-term, compromised feet and/or feet walking on orthotics are not moving naturally.
+This means that the body attached to these feet isn’t going to be moving naturally either.
 It is compromised too.

 One of the biggest shoe companies in the world recently released one pair of running shoes to increase efficiency and therefore speed, and another to reduce injury.
-This logic implies our natural feet are not good enough: they need help to run faster and then more tech to avoid injury?
+This logic implies our natural feet are not fit for purpose: They need one pair of shoes to run faster and another to avoid injury?
 Perhaps the last 50 years of fancy sneaker innovation are trying to fix a problem they caused in the first place… (This is your lightbulb moment, by the way!)
 Millions of years of natural R&D have already designed a perfect bit of kit with all the technology we need to move naturally and injury free – your feet!

-The majority of us city-dwelling humans have feet that are bent out of shape and collapsing in the face of our unnatural and cushioned shoes – so what happens when we add our sedentary lifestyles into this (toxic) mix?
+The majority of us city-dwelling humans have feet that are bent out of shape and collapsing in the face of our unnatural and cushioned shoes - but are our sedentary lifestyles having the same effect on our bodies too?

-If you're not moving, you are losing: Physical inactivity; commonly known as a sedentary lifestyle - is having a devastating effect on our health.
-Approximately 2 million premature deaths a year are attributed to a lack of physical inactivity[x].
-The World Health Organisation has issued a stark warning, between 60 to 85% of people in the around the world lead sedentary lifestyles, and it is a key contributing factor to most of the top 10 leading causes of death in the developed world.
+If you´re not moving, you are losing: Physical inactivity; commonly known as a sedentary lifestyle - is having a devastating effect on our health.
+Approximately 2 million premature deaths a year are attributed to a lack of physical activity[x].
+The World Health Organisation has issued a stark warning, between 60 to 85% of people around the world lead sedentary lifestyles, and they are a key contributing factor to most of the top 10 leading causes of death in the developed world.

 Being sedentary leads to obesity, cardiovascular disease, high blood pressure, stroke, type 2 diabetes, metabolic syndrome, colon cancer, breast cancer, and depression.
 To top it off, roughly 80% of adolescents aren’t active enough either[xi].

 The easy life: For the vast majority of able-bodied urbanites, modern living is just too easy.
-With our smart phones and watches, sedentary transport systems and our everyday needs at the touch of a button, we are having to work harder than ever to keep moving and healthy.
+With our smart phones and watches, sedentary transport systems and our everyday needs at the touch of a button, we are having to work harder than ever to keep moving and stay fit.

 So if you haven’t already leapt up from your sofa, unstuffed your feet from your shoes and taken a bread knife to their soles then let’s do a final recap: from the ground up!
-Function (riding boots) infiltrated fashion (heels) which lead to dis-functional feet and ankles (like a shortened Achilles) which lead to necessity: padded, heeled trainers.
 It’s time to start thinking feet first when it comes to moving naturally.

 The easy part is the shoes themselves: just think WTF ‘footwear’

 WIDE (not thin) toe shape: We think your feet work best when they are foot-shaped - not shoe shaped.
-A wide toe box with room for your big toe - and the rest of your toes - to splay, grip and give you a necessary, wide foundation of support.
+A wide toe box with room for your big toe - and the rest of your toes - to splay, grip and give you the necessary wide foundation of support.